nhsd-a2si/docs-uec-appts/_pages/deployment/toolkit/dep_provoverview.md

 The ability to control patient encounters has a significant benefit for service providers; whether managing the numbers of encounters or being able to directly refer to a service and provide the patient with accurate data on when they can expect to be dealt with.

-The UEC Booking Standard support these, and other related scenarios, for software suppliers to build booking functionality which is interoperable between their systems and, therefore, services.
+The Booking Standard support these, and other related scenarios, for software suppliers to build booking functionality which is interoperable between their systems and, therefore, services.

 ## Benefits